-3.14.4 How to start a service
+3.14.3 How to start a service

-Note: This process will be simplified in future releases so user could start a service through API and UI for a simulation with or without an service.
+Note: This process will be simplified in future releases so user could start a service through API and UI for a simulation with or without an application.

-Currently a service will be started by the platform only if it is a requirement for an service as described in the service config file under prereqs key.
+Currently a service will be started by the platform only if it is a requirement for an application as described in the application config file under prereqs key.
 By default gridappsd-sensor-service and gridappsd-voltage-violation services are available in GridAPPS-D docker container.

-In order to start a service with an service (sample app in this example) follow these steps:
+In order to start a service with an application (sample app in this example) follow these steps: